ronamosa/ronamosa.github.io/website/docs/engineer/proxmox-cloudinit.md

 ### Run Playbooks

-not left to it but to do it, from your local desktop ansible setup, run: `ansible-playbook -i hosts playbooks/create-cloud-vm.yml`
+Right, there's nothing left to it but to do it, from your local desktop ansible setup, run: `ansible-playbook -i hosts playbooks/create-cloud-vm.yml`

 ## Verify